kcf-jackson/markdown_organiser/data/sample_input.md

 *   item 1
 *   item 2

-# Notes
+# Notes / Buffers
 ## Note 1
-Some space for a long note
+This is handy when you need to take some quick notes.

 ## Note 2
-Some space for another long note.
+Here is another note.